 Arlene M. Morris.
 Ms. Morris has served as a member of our Board since July 2019.
 Ms. Morris has served as Chief Executive Officer of Willow Advisors, a consultancy advising biotech companies on financing, strategy and business development, since 2015.
 Previously, she spent over a decade leading public biotechnology companies.
-From 2012 to 2015, Ms. Morris served as Chief Executive Officer of Syndax Pharmaceuticals, a biopharmaceutical company focused on the development and commercialization of an epigenetic therapy for treatment-resistant cancers.
-Prior to this, she served as President and Chief Executive Officer of Affymax, where she led the company through the development of peginesatide (Omontys®).
-She spent 15 years at Johnson &
+From 2012 to 2015, Ms. Morris served as Chief Executive Officer of Syndax Pharmaceuticals Inc. (Nasdaq: SNDX), a biopharmaceutical company focused on the development and commercialization of an epigenetic therapy for treatment-resistant cancers.
+Prior to this, she served as President and Chief Executive

-Johnson in marketing, sales and senior level business development positions.
-Ms. Morris served on the board of directors of Dimension Therapeutics (Nasdaq: DMTX) from 2015 to 2018 and Neovacs, SA (Euronext: ALNEV) from 2011 to 2020.
+Officer of Affymax Inc. (OTCMKTS: AFFY), a biotechnology company, where she led the company through the development of peginesatide (Omontys®).
+She spent 15 years at Johnson & Johnson (NYSE: JNJ), a pharmaceutical company, in marketing, sales and senior level business development positions.
+Ms. Morris served on the board of directors of Viveve Medical, Inc. (OTCMKTS: VIVE) from 2016 to 2022, Dimension Therapeutics, Inc. (Nasdaq: DMTX) from 2015 to 2018 and Neovacs, SA (Euronext: ALNEV) from 2011 to 2020.
 She was also a director of Biodel Inc., a publicly traded specialty pharmaceutical company, from 2015 until its merger with Albireo Limited in 2016.
-Ms. Morris is currently a member of the board of directors of Viveve (Nasdaq: VIVE), Palatin Technologies (NYSE: PTN) and Viridian Therapeutics, Inc. (Nasdaq: VRDN).
-She received a B.A. in biology and chemistry from Carlow College.
+Ms. Morris is currently a member of the board of directors of Palatin Technologies, Inc. (NYSE: PTN) and Viridian Therapeutics, Inc. (Nasdaq: VRDN).
+She received a B.A. in Biology and Chemistry from Carlow College.